 Browse the entire spec screenplay market in one place.
 Our sleek and simple database allows you to log in from any device and view titles, scores, and coverage.

-Labels next to the title reveal the project's genre, it's production status, and the year it went out.
-Details below the title reveal market date, representation info, and any companies or people that have since attached.
+Labels next to the title reveal the project's genre and production status.
+Details below the title reveal when it went out, representation info, and any attachments.

 Spec Scout is the only company that actively covers the spec market in real time and highlights the best scripts from a development point-of-view.
 We're also constantly introducing you to amazing new writers via our coverage service.
 If it's got a Spec Scout Score and the logline sounds interesting, it's worth looking into.